parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 - On a Mac?
 Download Xcode from the App Store
     - Then play in Playgrounds.
 - On something else?
 Download Jupyter Notebook
+	- The process is complex
 	- The docs for this are bad...

+^ best way to learn is to mess around with it

 ---